Table of Contents

 If you were serving in, or in support of, the U.S. Armed Forces in a designated combat zone or a contingency operation, you may be able to file later.
 See Pub.
 3 for details.

 You can get an automatic 6-month extension to file your return if, no later than the date your return is due, you file Form 4868.
 For details, see Form 4868.
+Instead of filing Form 4868, you can apply for an automatic extension by making an electronic payment by the due date of your return.

 If you make a payment with your extension request, see the instructions for line 9 in Section 3, earlier.